Updates, resources & valuable information to keep our members and the community informed 24/7.

 For members with personal auto insurance, you will receive an automatic 15% refund on two months of your auto premium.
 Fewer cars on the road means fewer accidents and Liberty Mutual has launched a Personal Auto Customer Relief Fund to do their part in helping alleviate some of the financial burden.
 Please see the Liberty Mutual COVID-19 page for more information on the fund and when to expect the refund.

 Branch hours: We have temporarily adjusted our branch hours.
-Most branches are open Monday – Friday from 10 am – 4 pm with Saturday business hours (at select locations) from 9 am – 1 pm.
-To check the most up-to-date hours for your branch, visit our Find a Branch page and click on your specific branch.
+Most branches are open Monday – Friday from 10 am – 5 pm with Saturday business hours (at select locations) from 9 am – 2 pm.
+To check the most up-to-date hours for your branch location, please visit our Find a Branch page and click on your specific branch.

 Member and Employee Safety Requirements at Branches